Colleen Brown

 Colleen Brown is a Canadian singer, songwriter and multi-instrumentalist from Edmonton, Alberta.

 History

 Brown spent her childhood in Lloydminster, on the border of Saskatchewan and Alberta, where she studied ballet, visual art, classical piano, voice and musical theatre.
 Upon moving to Edmonton, she studied music at Grant MacEwan College in the Vocal Performance Program.
-Upon graduating she sang and danced in the now defunct Kit Kat Club a large show-band that covered music of the 60's 70's and 80's, and began playing bass and singing in the all female rock band The Secretaries.
+Upon graduating she sang and danced in the now defunct Kit Kat Club a large show-band that covered music of the 1960s, 1970s and 1980s, and began playing bass and singing in the all female rock band The Secretaries.